-While Sochi is currently front page news as the world’s controversial Olympic host city, I thought we might take a look back at the “Florida of Russia”, when it was still a socialist holiday resort for Soviet workers hoping to experience a semblance of the utopian future they had been promised.
+Sochi, a Russian city on the Black Sea, is known for being a controversial host of the 2014 Winter Olympics, but I thought we might take a look back at the “Florida of Russia”, when it was still a socialist holiday resort for Soviet workers hoping to experience a semblance of the utopian future they had been promised.
 Of course, Sochi was also once the summer playground of Jozef Stalin himself, and his vacation home still stands, perfectly preserved and untouched on the outskirts of the city– you can even visit it.

 When in Sochi, don’t forget to call in on Stalin…

 Painted in camouflage green to seem invisible from the air, this was one of Stalin’s eighteen country houses (or dacha).
 Today it stands as a museum situated on the grounds of a hotel and former soviet resort, the Zelenaya Roscha VIP hotel.
-It can also be hired out as a hotel and conference centre, although I don’t see it getting a huge amount of use as an events venue for the Olympic crowd.
+It can also be hired out as a hotel and conference centre, although I don’t see it getting a huge amount of use as an events venue.

 Museum visitors can expect to find a disturbing life-like waxwork figure of the dictator as well as a bullet proof couch where he sat watching his films.